This information is about Attention Deficit Hyperactivity Disorder in adults.

 - It's hard to follow instructions.

-- You find it hard to organise yourself and start a lot of things without ever finishing them.
+- You find it hard to organise yourself - you start a lot of things without ever finishing them.

 - You find it hard to wait or when there's nothing much going on - you fidget and can't sit still.